javidel/modern-data-warehouse/adw/adw.md

         By default, any OCI tenancy has a default ***root*** compartment, named after the tenancy itself.
 The tenancy administrator (default root compartment administrator) is any user who is a member of the default Administrators group.
 For the workshop purpose, you can use ***root***.

-        To learn more about comparments, see [Managing Compartments](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm).
+        To learn more about compartments, see [Managing Compartments](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm).

     - **Display Name:** Enter the display name for your ADW Instance.
 For this demo purpose, I have called my database `MODERNDW`.
         ```